kkwong44/kki-frontend/README.md

 ---
 ## Future Features

+Refactoring code - There are possible codes in this phase of the project can be refactored to improve performance.

 The won’t have stories in this phase of the project can be developed as future features.

 * ***[User Story #9 - Delete account](readme/user-stories/frontend-user-story-9.jpg)***